hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 ---
 ### Introduction

-Whether you are running a webpage, an analytic platform, or a data processing job, how you query your database crucially impacts how your application performs.
+How you query your database matters.
+Whether you are running a webpage, an analytic platform, or a data processing job, the efficiency of your queries directly impacts its performance.

-In this article, we will look at some examples of optimization techniques that I use when database performance becomes an issue.
+In this article, we will look at some optimization techniques that I use when database performance becomes an issue.
 I certainly don't know all the tricks out there.
-We will cover those that actually helped me solve problems in production applications in my several years of data engineering.
+We will cover those that actually helped me solve problems in production applications.
 For now, we will focus only on tabular databases that support SQL–probably the most common group.
 Moreover, we will look primarily into techniques that don't require modifying the database.

-If you want to run the examples yourself, go to [this](https://github.com/hrubanj/database-playground) repository and follow the README.
+If you want to run the examples yourself, go to [this](https://github.com/hrubanj/database-playground) repository and follow its README.

 ### Tabular vs. relational
 We limited the scope of this post to 'tabular databases that support SQL'.
-Such a long-winded definition might seem unnecessary, so let's unpack it.
+Such definition may sound cagey, so let's unpack it.

 Tabular databases store data in tables.
 By SQL support, we mean that we can use the structured query language to query them.

-We won't require that the database supports the full SQL standard, otherwise we might end up philosphizing whether any full ANSI compliant database exists.
+We won't require the database to support the full SQL standard, otherwise we might end up philosophizing whether any full [ANSI compliant](https://blog.ansi.org/sql-standard-iso-iec-9075-2023-ansi-x3-135/) database exists.
 Unless stated otherwise, we will use the subset of SQL that is supported by most SQL-like databases.

 Tabular database is not the same thing as relational databases—for example Snowflake falls under our definition, but it does not let you define relational constraints.
 Of course, nothing stops you from creating relations among datapoints even in non-relational databases, but relational databases will enforce them for you.
-E.g., they will not let you delete a `user` if they have any `posts`.
+E.g., they will not let you delete a `user` without deleting their `posts`.
-Generally, databases for analytics tend to use SQL and be tabular but non-relational.
+Databases for analytics tend to use SQL and be tabular but non-relational.
 On the other hand, several modern databases support a subset of SQL syntax but are not tabular.
 Here are some examples of major databases and their properties:

 | database                                                              | uses relations constraints | uses SQL | is tabular |